-7 Trust, Clubs, (i) Certified copies of: (a) Certificate of Registration/Instrument of Societies and Trust (b) By-laws/Rules & Regulations.
-Association etc. (ii) Resolution of the Governing Body/Board of Trustees/Executive Committee, if it is ultimate governing body, for opening of account authorizing the person(s) to operate the account. (iii) Photocopy of identity document as per Sr. No. 1 above of the authorized person(s) and of the members of Governing Body/Board of Trustees /Executive Committee, if it is ultimate governing body. (iv) An undertaking signed by all the authorized persons on behalf of the institution mentioning that when any change takes place in the persons authorized to operate on the account, the banker will be informed immediately.
+7 Trust, Clubs, (i) Certified copies of: Societies and (a) Certificate of Registration/Instrument of Trust Association etc. (b) By-laws/Rules & Regulations. (ii) Resolution of the Governing Body/Board of Trustees/Executive Committee, if it is ultimate governing body, for opening of account authorizing the person(s) to operate the account. (iii) Photocopy of identity document as per Sr. No. 1 above of the following; (a) Authorized person(s) (b) Members of Governing Body/Board of Trustees /Executive Committee, if it is ultimate governing body. (c) Settlor, the trustee(s), the protector (if any), the beneficiaries or class of beneficiaries. (iv) An undertaking signed by all the authorized persons on behalf (, of the institution mentioning that when any change takes place in the persons authorized to operate on the account, the banker will be informed immediately.
 8 Executors and (i) Attested copies of identity cards of the Executor / Administrators Administrator. (ii) Certified copy of Letter of Administration or Probate.
-9 NGOs/NPOs/ (i) Certified copies of (a) Registration documents/certificate (b) Charities By-laws/Rules & Regulations (ii) Resolution of the Governing Body/Board of Trustees/Executive Committee, if it is ultimate governing body, for opening of account authorizing the person(s) to operate the account. (iii) Photocopy of identity document as per Sr. No. 1 above of the authorized person(s) and of the members of Governing Body/Board of Trustees /Executive Committee, if it is ultimate governing body. (iv) Any other documents as deemed necessary including its annual accounts/ financial statements or disclosures in any form which may help to ascertain the detail of its activities, sources and usage of funds in order to assess the risk profile of the prospective customer.
+9 NGOs/NPOs/ (i) Certified copies of; Charities (a) Registration documents/certificate () (b) By-laws/Rules & Regulations (ii) Resolution of the Governing Body/Board of Trustees/Executive Committee, if it is ultimate governing body, for opening of account authorizing the person(s) to (iii) operate the account.
+Photocopy of identity document as per Sr. No. 1 above of the (11) authorized person(s) and of the members of Governing Body/Board of Trustees /Executive Committee, if it is ultimate governing body. (iv) Any other documents as deemed necessary including its annual . , accounts/financial statements or disclosures in any form which may help to ascertain the detail of its activities, sources and usage of funds in order to assess the risk profile of the prospective customer.
 10 Executors and (i) Photocopy of identity document as per Sr. No. 1 above of the Administrators Executor/Administrator. (ii) A certified copy of Letter of Administration or Probate.

 11 Minor Account (i) Photocopy of Form-B, Birth Certificate or Student ID card (as appropriate) shall be obtained from minor. (ii) Photocopy of identity document as per Sr. No. 1 above of the guardian of the minor.